anooruddh/devops/PythonReadme.md

 :white_check_mark:  Local - If you refer to x inside a function, then the interpreter first searches for it in the innermost scope that’s local to that function.

 These have differing lifetimes.
 As Python executes a program, it creates namespaces as necessary and deletes them when they’re no longer needed.
 Typically, many namespaces will exist at any given time.

+### Decorators in Python

+A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.
+Decorators are usually called before the definition of a function you want to decorate

+Creating Decorators

+We do this by defining a wrapper inside an enclosed function.
+As you can see it very similar to the function inside another function that we created earlier.

+            def uppercase_decorator(function):
+                def wrapper():
+                    func = function()
+                    make_uppercase = func.upper()
+                    return make_uppercase

+                return wrapper

+Result without decorator

+              def say_hi():
+                return 'hello there'

+              say_hi()
+              OUTPUT -  hello there

+Result without decorator

+              **@uppercase_decorator**
+              def say_hi():
+                  return 'hello there'

+              say_hi()
+              OUTPUT - HELLO THERE